thecdrz/DeadLink/README.md

 ## Creating the bot account
 1. Log in to the [Discord Developer Portal](https://discord.com/developers) in a browser and click "Create an application".
 Name the bot anything you'd like.
 Write down the application ID as you'll need it for later.
 2. On the left hand side, click "Bot".
 Now click the "Add Bot" button to create your bot.
 Once created, you can set an avatar for your bot if desired.
-3. Under "Privileged Gateway Intents", locate the "Message Content Intent" switch and turn this on. ***Important**!
-If you do not turn this on, the bot will not be able to see your messages or commands.*
+3. Under "Privileged Gateway Intents", Message Content is NOT required for slash commands and the dashboard.
+You can leave it off.
 4. Under "Authorization Flow", locate the "Public Bot" switch and turn this off. ***Important!** If you do not turn this off, anyone can create a link to invite your server's bot to their own server.*
 5. Click "Save Changes" to confirm.
 6. Back towards the top, click the "Reset Token" button and reset the token.
 When done, the button will be replaced by a long set of letters and numbers.
 This is your bot's 'token'--like a password for your bot's account.
 You'll need both this and the Client ID number later.
 Copy them both somewhere safe or keep the tab open. ***Note!** Once you close the page, you will not be able to retrieve your bot's token without resetting it.*